-As of version 8.9.3, HTCondor only issues ToE in two cases:
+As of version 8.9.4, HTCondor only issues ToE in three cases:

 - and when the startd terminates the job because it received a

 In both cases, HTCondor records the ToE in the job ad.
-In the event log(s), event 005 (job completion) includes the ToE for the first case, and event 009 (job aborted) includes the ToE for the second case.
+In the event log(s), event 005 (job completion) includes the ToE for the first case, and event 009 (job aborted) includes the ToE for the second and third cases.

 Future HTCondor releases will issue ToEs in additional cases and include them in additional log events.